Improving Sample Efficiency in Multi-Agent Reinforcement Learning for Simulated Football Games via Exploration: Experiments

 \section{Experiments}

-In this section, we present our training setup, evaluation settings, and results for TiZero and our two augmented versions using \gls{ssir} and \gls{rnd}.
+In this section, we present our training setup, evaluation settings, and results for TiZero and our augmented version using \gls{rnd}.
 We first describe our curriculum learning and self-play setup, followed by the settings of our training experiments and evaluations.
 We then present results for the training experiments and analyze the sample efficiency of each method.
 Finally, we evaluate the generalization of the best trained models against a \gls{hai} baseline and provide detailed gameplay statistics and analysis.

-It should be noted that our main goal in this work is improving the sample efficiency of TiZero as a representative \gls{marl} method.
-We carry out training experiments on each method with a fixed data sample budget.
-Therefore, since we are not concerned with improving the gameplay quality of the final models, we do not run the methods for $40$ days as was done in TiZero.
-However, we still carry out gameplay evaluations against a baseline \gls{hai} to test out the generalization ability of the models produced by our studied methods.
+Note that our main goal in this work is to improve the sample efficiency of TiZero as a representative \gls{marl} method.
+We conduct training experiments on both the original TiZero and TiZero augmented with \gls{rnd} within a fixed data sample budget.
+Therefore, since we are not concerned with improving the gameplay quality of the final models, we do not run the methods for $40$ days as was done in the original TiZero paper \cite{lin2023tizero}.
+However, we still carry out gameplay evaluations against a baseline \gls{hai} to test the generalization ability of our resulting models.